DannyBen/bashly-book/src/usage/getting-started.md

 ---
-icon: plus
+icon: rocket
-order: 97
 ---

-# Scaffolding
+# Getting Started

+Everything in bashly originates from a single configuration file, named `bashly.yml`.

-The `bashly.yml` file can be set up to generate two types of scripts:
+This configuration file can be set up to generate two types of scripts:

 1. Script with commands (for example, like `docker` or `git`).
 2. Script without commands (for example, like `ls`)

 This is detected automatically by the contents of the configuration: If it contains a `commands` definition, it will generate a script with commands.

-In an empty directory, create a sample configuration file by running
+In an empty directory, create a sample configuration file by running any of these commands:

 ```shell
 $ bashly init

 # or, to generate a simpler configuration:
 $ bashly init --minimal
 ```

 This will create a sample `src/bashly.yml` file.
 You can edit this file to specify which arguments, flags and commands you need in your bash script.

-Then, generate an initial bash script and function placeholder scripts by running
+Then, generate an initial bash script and function placeholder scripts by running:

 ```shell
 $ bashly generate